 In 1945 the Cone Export and Commission Building was purchased by the Southern Life Insurance Company, which was relocated to Greensboro in 1931 by W.L.
 Carter Sr. Later, T.C.
 Collins Sr. joined the firm and helped to grow the thriving business.
-After World War II, Wilbur "Bo" Carter Jr. and T. Clyde Collins Jr. joined their fathers in the firm and worked until it was sold1986.
+After World War II, Wilbur "Bo" Carter Jr. and T. Clyde Collins Jr. joined their fathers in the firm and worked until it was sold in 1986.
 Both the Carter and Collins families are strong supporters of Greensboro and have played significant roles in the life of the Foundation.

 In addition to its rich history, ties to prominent Greensboro philanthropic families and its current revival as Greensboro's center for philanthropy, Foundation Place serves as a great community resource, with space for meetings and a showcase for art.